 F-1 students who need a program extension must meet certain requirements, which are explained below.

-There are a number of ways an F-1 student may fall “out of compliance/status,” which is why the Office of Global Services works with international students to help them get back on track.
+There are a number of ways an F-1 student may fall “out of compliance/status.”
+The Office of Global Services (OGS) works with international students to help them get back on track.

 When you attend Northeastern University as a J-1 scholar, you will quickly learn that the Student and Exchange Visitor Information System contacts can help you achieve your career and academic goals.

-Occasionally, F-1 students transfer out of Northeastern.
-When this occurs, the entire staff of the Office of Global Services will support your decision and help you experience a seamless transition.
+Occasionally, F-1 students will decide to transfer out of Northeastern University.
+When this occurs, the Office of Global Services (OGS) staff will support your decision and help you experience a seamless transition.

 Northeastern is a global university.
 So, it goes without saying that traveling to engage with the world is encouraged.
 And for international students and their dependents, it will require the right documents and authorizations.

-Learn what options are available to F-1 students that withdraw from Northeastern University.
+Learn what options are available to F-1 students that withdraw from Northeastern University and what steps the Office of the Global Services (OGS) will need take